The Power of Broke: How Empty Pockets, a Tight Budget, and Desire Can Turn to Success

 You are turning into a smart saver, and now you need to set a target of what you want to save each week, bi-weekly or monthly.
 Create a spreadsheet to keep up with your goal.
 Make sure you faithfully balance and keep up with your progress to motivate yourself.

-Open up a saving account to store your funds, there are many accounts you can choose from but bear in mind that the best account is one that has a high annual percentage yield.
+Open up a savings account to store your funds, there are many accounts you can choose from but bear in mind that the best account is one that has a high annual percentage yield.

 Once your six-month challenge is complete, be sure to measure your progress and reward yourself for all your hard work and effort.
 Rewarding yourself is the most important key because it will prevent you from wanting to quit; it will motivate you to continue on.

-The budget is not just a collection of numbers, but an expression of our values and aspirations.
-Jack Lew
+The budget is not just a collection of numbers, but an expression of our values and aspirations.— Jack Lew

-Furthermore, while living on a tight budget and spending only on the necessities is a challenge, these changes are also significant for ensuring you continue living a good life in the future.
+Furthermore, while living on a tight budget and spending only on necessities is a challenge, these changes are also significant for ensuring you continue living a good life in the future.
 And if you want to make sure you achieve your goals, remember the saying, no pain, no gain.

 Don't allow the pain and aches that enter your life to rule you.
 The mystery concerning success is learning how to use the pain and suffering instead of having them handle you.
 If you do that, you’re using the power of being broke.
 If you don’t, you will endure a lot of misery in life.